Speak Up & Help Prevent Errors

 and informed member of your health care team.

-An Institute of Medicine report says that medical mistakes are a serious
+An Institute of Medicine (IOM) report says that medical mistakes are a

-problem in the health care system.
-The IOM says that public awareness
+serious problem in the health care system.
+The IOM notes that public awareness

 of the problem is an important step in making things better.
 The

 Speak Up™ program is sponsored by The Joint Commission.
 They agree that patients should

 be involved in their own health care.
 These efforts to increase patient

 awareness and involvement are also supported by the Centers for Medicare

 This program gives simple advice on how you can help make health care a

 good experience.
 Research shows that patients who take part in decisions

 about their own health care are more likely to get better faster.
 To help